A picture is worth a thousand words. Reviving an old Computer Vision University project called Word Portrait (Artwork).

 - Compute the variance of this BBox

 - Use a threshold which defines whether we print or not.
 If the computed variance is smaller than the threshold we print otherwise we move the BBox further one pixel

 - If we print the text gets printed with the Color(result mean) on the output image.
 In addition the text gets printed on a second image which is completely white.
 This image is called the “used image”.
 It will help us to check whether we already printed into this area or not.
-On this used image we print the text with black color.
+On this used image we the text is printed in black.

 - Update the parameters by shrinking the font size which results in a new size of a BBox

-- Repeat from Step 1. on till the final condition is reached e.g. currentFontSize > minFontSize
+- Repeat from Step 1. until your final condition is reached e.g. currentFontSize > minFontSize

-Besides words, other shapes can also be used.
-The runtime is also much faster here.
+Besides words, other shapes can also be rendered.
+Compared to Words the runtime is much faster here.
 Examples of the different variants can be seen below.